MicrosoftDocs/power-platform/power-platform/guidance/coe/innovationbacklog-components.md

 A canvas app that the Innovation Backlog admin uses to update icons for non-software tools, configure further pain points and delete obsolete or old ideas from the Innovation Backlog.

-**Permission**: Share this app with the Innovation Backlog admini - this can be your CoE or Power Platform adoption lead.
+**Permission**: Share this app with the Innovation Backlog admin - this can be your CoE or Power Platform adoption lead.

 **Prerequisite**: This app uses Microsoft Dataverse; a Premium license is therefore required for every app user.